mjbhobe/dl-pytorch/README.md

 # Introducing Pytorch Toolkit (PyTk)
 ## A Keras-like API to train, evaluate and test Pytorch Models

+Jump straight to the [step-by-step tutorial](Tutorial.md)

 **Pytorch**, with it's _Pythonic_ interface and _dynamic graph evaluation_ makes it much easier to debug your deep learning models compared with Tensorflow 1.0.
 However, on the flip side, it's still a _low level_ library, which requires us to (often) write the same (or almost same) boilerplate code to train, evaluate & test our model.
 Some ML authors love to code this way as they feel _in control_ of what they create.

 Me?
 I _hate_ writing the same boilerplate code repeatedly.
 I'd rathen have my library handle the mundane tasks while I focus on the tasks that _really matter_ viz. designing my model architecture, preparing data for my model & tuning the hyper-parameters to get the best performance.
 Keras does a remarkable job of providing a clean & simple API to train, evaluate & test models.
-So I though why not create a Keras-like API for Pytorch?
-The result - `Pytorch Toolkit` (I could have chosen a better name perhaps.
-Frankly, I'm not good at coming up with catchy names for the libraries I write - one of my million and one shortcomings :( ).
-Hopefully, the library itself proves much more useful to you :).

-The `Pytorch Toolkit` tucks away the mundane tasks of training, evaluating and testing models and also provides some helper functions to graphically view training performance plots.
-I provide some helper classes, which you - the ML developer - extend to help the toolkit do it's job well.
+With the `Pytorch Toolkit` I aim to bring the ease that Keras provides to Pytorch.
+Most of the API is similar to the Keras API, so Keras users should find it very easy to understand.

+I must confess, I'm not good at coming up with snazzy names for the libraries I create.
+I tried several acronyms and finally settled on a rather unfancy name `Pytorch Toolkit` (or `PyTk`).
+If you can come up with a really cool name, please let me know!

 This Github repository includes the tooklit, along with several examples on how to use it.
 Also included is a [step-by-step tutorial](Tutorial.md) which gradually introduces you to the complete API included in the toolkit.
 All functions & classes are included in just 1 Python file (_ingeniously_ named `pytorch_toolkit.py` - I did warn you that I am not good at coming up with names, didn't I?).
-I have not yet created a complete module - maybe someday...
+I have not yet created a module - maybe someday...

 ## Installing Pytorch Toolkit
 Since all functions & classes are included in just 1 file - `pytorch_toolkit.py`, there are strictly no special installation steps required to use this toolkit.
 * Clone this repository - so you get _entire_ Pytorch Tooklit and several example files
-* Copy the `pytorch_toolkit.py` file into your project's (or if you don't like several copies scattered across your disk drive, copy this file to any one folder in your Python SYSPATH)
+* Copy the `pytorch_toolkit.py` file into your project's directory and you are done!
+(Alternately, if you don't like several copies scattered across your disk drive, copy this file to any one folder in your Python SYSPATH)
 * At the top of your code file (or Jupyter Notebook) and after all your other imports, enter the following code to import the toolkit into your project - I use the `pytk` alias - you can use whatever you prefer.

+    ```python
-    `import pytorch_tooklit as pytk`
+    import pytorch_tooklit as pytk
+    ```

 * This library depends on several other Python libraries, viz:
     * itertools